Alliant Visa Platinum Rewards Card Review

 - We recommend you apply for this card after you have a credit history of at least two years and you are very comfortable with the credit card game.

-This is another 2% cash back no annual fee card, similar to Citi Double Cash (DC) (MasterCard) and Fidelity Rewards (Visa).
-I prefer DC among the three because you can get it from downgrading a card that has a huge sign-up bonus.
+This is another 2% cash back no annual fee card, similar to Citi Double Cash (DC) (MasterCard), Fidelity Rewards (Visa), and Synchrony PayPal Cashback (Mastercard).
+I prefer DC among these cards because you can get it from downgrading a card that has a huge sign-up bonus.
 This credit card has a relatively low sign-up bonus, so it’s better not to apply for it directly even if you want this card.
 The best way to get it is to apply for Alliant Visa Signature which gives you 3% cash back in the first year, and then downgrade it to this card.
 Of course, if you get a targeted offer with a few hundreds dollars, this card is definitely worth applying for!

 Related Credit Cards